 Ideally, beneficial probiotic bacteria make up about 85 percent of the bacteria in your GI tract.
 To date, scientists have identified about one hundred different kinds of probiotic bacteria.
-Of these, Lactobacillus acidophilus, commonly found in yogurt, is probably the best known.
+Of these, Lactobacillus acidophilus, commonly found in yogurt, is

 Most prevalent in the small intestine where it partners with the immune system, Lactobacillus acidophilus helps digest proteins, carbs, and milk sugar and produces the lactic acid compounds that make the digestive tract acidic enough to deter potentially dangerous bacteria.

 Another well-known bacterial family, the bifidobacteria, primarily populates the large intestine, where they ferment soluble fiber to feed the colon’s cells and keep pathogens at bay.

 As long as these beneficial bacteria dominate, and hover around this 85 percent mark, the other 15 percent of harmful bacteria usually do not present a problem.
 In a healthy gut, probiotic cells would number around 100 billion to 1,000 billion per milliliter of digestive tract.